imdongchen/dissertation-note/04-Study_one/05-Discussion/discussion.md

 developed and how teams have appropriated the tool to best solve the problem.

-Our classroom study attempts to gain deeper insights on collaborative information analysis behavior by simulating real world settings in at least two
+Our classroom study attempts to gain deeper insights on collaborative information analysis behavior by better simulating real world settings in two
 aspects:

 1. The study was one-week long.
 Teams were able to explore multiple strategies